-Al'Dara Hospital - Saudi Arabia
+Al'Dara Hospital and Medical Center - Saudi Arabia

 Dr. Fadia AlBuhairan is the Chair of the Department of Pediatrics and Adolescent Medicine at AlDara Hospital and Medical Center in Riyadh, Saudi Arabia.
 She is also an Adjunct Associate Professor at the Bloomberg School of Public Health at Johns Hopkins University, President of the Arab Coalition for Adolescent Medicine, and Vice President of the Saudi Society for Adolescent Health.
 Dr. AlBuhairan is a Pediatrician, subspecialized in Adolescent Medicine.
 She completed her Clinical Fellowship in Adolescent Medicine at SickKids Hospital and University of Toronto and obtained her Masters of Public Health (MPH) from Johns Hopkins University.
 Dr. AlBuhairan established the first specialized Adolescent Health Clinic in the Arab Region at the Ministry of National Guard in 2018.
 She also established and led the Adolescent Health Research Program at the King Abdullah International Medical Research Center (KAIMRC) in Saudi Arabia, where she conceived and led the landmark national study ‘Jeeluna’, which addresses the health status and health needs of adolescents in the country.
 This study has generated the evidence base for translation into the necessary health policy, services, and programs to address adolescents’ health needs in Saudi Arabia.
 Additional prior appointments for Dr. AlBuhairan include Head of Population Health Research at KAIMRC and Head of the Center of Excellence at the National Family Safety Program in Saudi Arabia.